FOR608: Enterprise-Class Incident Response & Threat Hunting™

 • Overview

 Cloud environments provide unique challenges for incident response, but some exciting opportunities too.
 A quick intro into these factors will start the day.
-Once again, we find that the MITRE ATT&CK(R) framework is useful for organizing our defenses and detections-- specifically the Cloud Matrix.
+Once again, we find that the MITRE ATT&CK(R) framework is useful for organizing our defenses and detections - specifically the Cloud Matrix.

 The second part of the day delves into the Amazon Web Services (AWS) cloud platform.
 Its general architecture and components are covered to provide a solid foundation for those new to AWS.
 We then go into detail on the many logs and services that provide critical detection and analysis data for responders.
 This includes CloudTrail logs, VPC flow logs, GuardDuty alerts, and more.

 The section concludes with discussions on architecting for response in the cloud for faster and more effective analysis.
 This involves setting up security accounts for a secure enclave within AWS.
-Template VMs (AMIs) are also recommended for performing analysis against volume snapshots, network packet captures, and more.
+Template VMs (AMIs) are also recommended for performing analysis against volume snapshots, network packet captures, and log data.
 Finally, we look at common IR tasks that can be automated and how to do it rather seamlessly using AWS Lamda and Step Functions.
 While the solutions presented in this section are AWS-centric, the concepts can (and should) be applied to almost any cloud platform with significant use by an organization.

 Exercises